Home Security Cameras

 Night vision is crucial for monitoring your property after dark.
-Look for cameras with infrared (IR) LEDs that provide clear visibility in low-light conditions.
+Look for night vision cameras with infrared (IR) LEDs that provide clear visibility in low-light conditions.
 Some cameras have colour night vision, which captures more details and enhances image quality in low-light environments.

 IR LEDs help illuminate objects in low light conditions.
 However, the further away the subject is from the IR LED camera, the poorer the quality of the image.

 The field of view (FOV) determines the area that a camera can capture.
 Cameras with a wider FOV can cover more ground, reducing the number of cameras needed to monitor a specific area.
 Consider the size of the area you want to cover and choose a camera with an appropriate FOV.